nexus-technolgy/logger/README.md

 ##### Log Expander

-The log expander is the data serialiizer (not the log serializer) and can be any valid array function that follows the expected standard for `Array.map` function constraints, e.g.
+The log expander is the data serializer (not the log serializer) and can be any valid array function that follows the expected standard for `Array.map` function constraints, e.g.

 ```js